Bone marrow edema: Information & bone marrow edema specialists

 Brief overview:

-• What is a bone marrow edema?
-An increased accumulation of water in the bone that causes severe pain, usually related to putting weight on the bone.
-It occurs most frequently in the hip joint or knee.
+• What is bone marrow edema?
+An increased accumulation of water in the bone that causes severe pain, usually dependent on weight-bearing.
+It most commonly occurs in the hip joint or knee.

-• Causes: Circulatory disorders in the bone, mechanical overload with microfractures, comorbidities with other bone and joint diseases.
+• Causes: Circulatory disorders in the bone, mechanical overload with microfractures, concomitant disease with other bone and joint disorders.

 • Symptoms: Severe pain in the affected bone section, other symptoms are rare.
 The pain subsides when lying down or sitting.